weaveworks-guides/weave-net-legacy/weave-and-docker-platform/2-machine-weaveproxy-swarm.md

   >>A useful script that launches weave and sets up the hosts and connects the cluster can be found here: [`scripts/2-weave-launch.sh`][step2].

-##Setting up Swarm Agents Against {{ weaveproxy }}
+##Setting up Swarm Agents Against `weaveproxy`

 This next step is a necessary work-around to a reported Docker Machine issue, which we will refrain from covering in detail.
 Refer to  [issue #1334 in Docker Machine](https://github.com/docker/machine/issues/1334) for more information.
-In short, the swarm agents are restarted with a new discovery token and then registered to TCP port 12375 for {{ weaveproxy }}.
+In short, the swarm agents are restarted with a new discovery token and then registered to TCP port 12375 for `weaveproxy`.
 The following script [`scripts/3-replace-swarm-agents.sh`][step3] describes this process in more detail.

 ##Putting it All Together